 - Neo-Taylorism in contrast to Agile Lean Leadership.

-- Scrum, Agile and Lean basic patterns – The heart of Agile and Lean.
+Core principles of Agile and Lean, examples from the framework – The heart of Agile and Lean.
 An overview of the fundamental Agile and Scrum pattern.

-- The classic Agile roles, taking care of the strategic, tactical and operational areas.
+- The classic Scrum roles, taking care of the strategic, tactical and operational areas.

 - Retrospectives and constant learning.
 Kaizen and Kaikaku, small steps and giant leaps.